Jon-Audi/Jaxi-Taxi/README.md

 ### 2. Add the Service Configuration

 Copy and paste the following content.
-We're setting `User=root` so the process has the necessary permissions to control the GPIO pins.

 ```ini
 [Unit]